huntermonk/huntermonk.github.io/_posts/2022-7-21-risk-taking.md

 ---
 layout: post
-title:  "Self-reinforcing cycles of risk taking"
+title:  "Self-reinforcing cycles of risk taking."
 date: 2022-07-21 11:00 -0800
 ---
 Risk appetite is not a stomach that gets filled up.
 It is a muscle that gets stronger with use.
 Taking risks begets more risk in a self-reinforcing cycle.

 ## Reinforcing Cycles in Markets